PranavBawgikar/js-notes/javascript/js-execution-context.md

 One thing to note is that there are many other for 'Call Stack' in JavaScript on the web such as - _Execution Context Stack, Program Stack, Control Stack, Runtime Stack and Machine Stack_.
 There is no need to get confused as they all represent the same meaning.
 ## Hoisting in JavaScript
 Hoisting helps you access variables and methods even before you have defined it.
 Before the execution process initiates, JavaScript quickly skims through the whole code once and allocates memory to variables and functions.
-Let's understand this with an example: <br />
+Let's understand this with an example: <br /> <br />
 Scenario 1:
 ```js
 var x = 9